-- 8 Tbsp Non-Dairy Butter
+- 8 tablespoon Non-Dairy Butter

-- 1/3 Cup Pumpkin Pureé
+- ⅓ Cup Pumpkin Pureé

 - 2 Cups All Purpose Flour

-- 2 tsp Baking Powder
+- 1 ½ teaspoon Baking Powder

-- 1/2 tsp Baking Soda
+- ¼ teaspoon Baking Soda

-- 1 Cup Non Dairy Semi-Sweet or Dark Chocolate Chips
+- 1 Cup Non-Dairy Semi-Sweet or Dark Chocolate Chips

-- Preheat oven to 350* F and line a baking tray with parchment.
+- Preheat oven to 350* F.

-- Bake in a 350* oven for 15-16 minutes.
+- Bake in a 350* oven for 15-18 minutes.
 Allow to cool on the baking sheet for 10 minutes before moving to a cooling rack to completely cool.